Barrie: Roads

-Barrie is served by Provincial Highway 400, which acts as the primary route between Barrie and Toronto.
+Barrie is served by Highway 400, which acts as the primary route between Barrie and Toronto.
 Highway 400 bisects the city on a roughly north–south basis.
 Highway 26, also located in the city, is the main route to the Collingwood area and is known as Bayfield Street within the city limits.
 Barrie was once served by Highway 27, Highway 90, Highway 93, Highway 131 and Highway 11.
 However, the province downgraded many highways in 1997 and 1998; these highways are now known as Simcoe County Road 27, Simcoe County Road 90 (Dunlop Street), and Simcoe County Road 93.

 The portion of Highway 11 through Barrie is known as Yonge Street, though it is actually part of the Penetanguishene Road.
 Major arterial roads within the city include Mapleview Drive, Ferndale Drive, 10th Line, Big Bay Point Road, Essa Road, Huronia Road, Bayfield Street, Cundles Road, Anne Street, Dunlop Street, Livingstone Street, Duckworth Street, Wellington Street and St. Vincent Street.